chickooooo/technical-notes/lld.md

 - `Car` is our product.
 - `prototype_car` is the prototype object.
 New objects will be cloned from this object.
 - `car1` is the new object created via cloning `prototype_car`.
-- After creating `car1`, we can change modify it's properties without affecting the prototype.
+- After creating `car1`, we can modify it's properties without affecting the prototype.

 <br>
 <br>